Behaviour support

 Understanding Behaviour, Responding Safely workshops

-The Understanding Behaviour, Responding Safely (UBRS) workshop is delivered in modules for whole-school staff groups focusing on prevention and de-escalation strategies.
+The Understanding Behaviour, Responding Safely (UBRS) workshop is delivered in modules for whole-school staff groups focusing on proactive ways of establishing safe learning environments.

 It is delivered by trained staff who are experienced in behaviour management and who will also provide on-going support.